 - Cracks of surface width greater than 0.15 mm and defective mortar joints should be made good with approved materials.

-- Surfaces should be cleaned thoroughly where necessary by an approved method.
-Loose material should be removed by brushing or scraping.
-Biological growth such as mosses and lichens should be removed using ACS Boracol 5RH and the substrate allowed to dry.
+- Where necessary, clean surfaces thoroughly by an approved method.
+Remove loose material by brushing or scraping.
+Remove biological growth, such as mosses and lichens, using ACS Boracol 5RH and allow the substrate to dry.
 Salts deposits are often difficult to remove.
-Low levels of contamination may be removed by bristle brush or wiping with damp cloths (using clean water).
+Remove low levels of contamination by bristle brush or wiping with damp cloths (using clean water).
 Allow surfaces to dry after wet wiping.
 DETERGENTS SHOULD NEVER BE APPLIED AS THIS MAY NULLIFY THE WATER REPELLENT EFFECT.

-- Sensitive structures such as windows and bitumen based materials must be fully protected to avoid contamination.
-Any spillages, run-offs or wind drift onto unprotected surfaces or vehicles must be prevented.
+- Fully protect sensitive structures such as windows and bitumen based materials to avoid contamination.
+Prevent any spillages, run-offs or wind drift onto unprotected surfaces or vehicles.

 - Dilute 1 part ACS MWR400 with 9 parts water and mix thoroughly.